Table Of Contents

 Kubecost allocates K8s costs by various concepts, such as by namespace label, service, deployment, and more.
 You can also allocate the costs by business metrics such as team, product, and custom label.

+In addition, you can view your costs across multiple clusters from a single dashboard.
 Alternatively, you can view them via an API endpoint.
 You can then combine Kubernetes costs with those for external cloud services and infrastructure to get a better sense of overall costs.
 It also lets you share external costs and then attribute them to any Kubernetes concept.

 Year Introduced: 2019